MudroadWhite/pm-neo4j-helper/README.md

 - bolt_url: The bolt url of the database to be linked to.
 - username: The username of the database.
 - password: The password of the database.
-- logfile: The location for the helper to output its logs.
+- logfile: The location for the helper to output its logs(Unimplemented).
 - tactics: The location for the helper to load tactics.
 - scripts: A list of file paths of scripts that will be sent into the helper.
 The helper will then process the scripts one by one.